AharonSambol/PrettyPrintTree/README.md

 You can also label the branches in your tree.

-The label lambda should return a string, if there should be no label then None or False.
+The label lambda should return a string indicating the label between the node and its parent, if there should be no label then None or False.

 NOTE: Currently this only works on vertical trees